The New Yorker.

 Here is an incomplete list of some of my concerns.
 Consider this a warning flare bursting in the sky.

-The management of medical practices is often via efficiency experts whose main priority is to maximize reimbursements for their corporate employers.
+The management of medical practices is often via corporate efficiency experts whose main priority is to maximize reimbursements..

 b.
-You can call a medical office and ask to receive a call-back from your doctor, but you often receive resistance, no response, or else a nurse calls back and her priority is to come between you and the doctor.
-It is unusual for the doctor to call you back.
+You can call a medical office and ask to receive a call-back from your doctor, but you often receive resistance, deflection, or else a “physician assistant” or just “assistant” calls back and her priority often seems to come between you and the doctor.
+It is unusual for the doctor to call you back these days, and the person calling you back may not even be a nurse.
+So who will answer your questions?
+Better make an appointment if you can get one soon.

 If you call an office you may be greeted by a computerized triage system where someone with no medical training is empowered to make decisions about your care such as when you might be safely seen by the doctor.